 The NUInfo server is a University-funded repository providing information about the University to the Northwestern Community and the general public.
 It is designed to enhance the experience for Northwestern students, faculty, and staff by providing them with timely information related to their studies, work, and recreation.
 It also serves as a gateway for introducing outsiders to the University community and its resources.

 University offices, schools, departments, and approved student organizations are responsible for the accuracy of their information on NUInfo.
 Web Communications is responsible for technical administration of the NUInfo server and training of University offices and organizations that wish to publish information on the web.
 Web Communications also maintains the top-level pages of the University (www.northwestern.edu) and the University Relations page.

-Consider that visitors to your Web site may not possess the latest hardware and software technology or may be physically challenged.
+Consider that visitors to your website may not possess the latest hardware and software technology or may have needs pertaining to accessibility.
 To learn more about accommodating your visitors, consult the accessibility portion of the University Web Style Guide.